nanoporetech/modkit/collapse.md

-# Details on removing modification calls from BAMs and bedMethyl files.
+# Removing modification calls from BAMs.

-BAM and bedMethyl files containing multiple base modifications may not be acceptable inputs for some downstream tools.
-To address this issue, `modkit` implements 2 methods for removing one or more DNA base modification call from a BAM as well as a command line flag to simply combine all modification calls when performing a pileup.
+There may be multiple possible base modifications to a specific canonical base, for example cytosine has four known modified variants.
+As technologies are increasingly able to detect these chemical moieties, not all downstream tools may be capable of accepting them, or you may want to convert your data to make it comparable to other data with less specific resolution.
+To address this issue, `modkit` implements methods for removing one or more DNA base modification call from a BAM as well as a command line flag to simply combine all modification calls when performing a pileup to generate a bedMethyl file.

 ## Removing DNA base modification probabilities.

+BAM records containing probabilities for multiple base modifications at each residue can be transformed to ignore one (or more) of the predicted base modifications.
+For example, if a BAM file contains 5hmC and 5mC probabilities, the total probability is necessarily distributed over 5mC $`p_m`$, 5hmC $`p_h`$, and canonical C, $`p_{C}`$.
+Described below are the two implemented methods to reduce the dimensionality of the probability distribution by one or more predicted base modification class.

 ### Distribute method: `dist`